eliotstanton/HAI-Seq/README.md

 verify_contaminated.pl -l [SRR LIST]\n
-Files used for creating synthetic contaminated FASTQ files are looked for in directory $dir_downloads.
-Synthetic contaminated files are stored in directory $dir_contaminated.
+Files used for creating synthetic contaminated FASTQ files are looked for in directory "downloads".
+Synthetic contaminated files are stored in directory "contaminated".

 -l SRR LIST: Optional text file containing list of SRA accessions to be used.
  If no text file is specified the default list will be used.
 Run the program